peychart/chef-nodeAttributes/README.md

-# chef-nodeAttributes-cookbook
+# chef-serviceAttributes-cookbook

- This chef cookbook allows to simulate node environments in node definitions by the use of data bags...
+ This chef cookbook allows to simulate service environments in service definitions by the use of data bags...

 ## Supported Platforms